cloudposse/docs/content/tools/aws-vault.md

 ---
 title: AWS Vault
-description: "`aws-vault` is a command line tool for securely storing and accessing encrypted AWS credentials for local development environments.
+description: "The `aws-vault` command line tool is a utility for securely storing and accessing encrypted AWS credentials for local development environments.
 It makes it extremely easy to work with IAM assumed roles across multiple AWS organizations."
 ---

-[`aws-vault`](https://github.com/99designs/aws-vault) by [99 Designs](https://99designs.com/) is a vault for securely storing and accessing encrypted AWS credentials for use in development environments.
+The [`aws-vault`](https://github.com/99designs/aws-vault) command line tool by [99 Designs](https://99designs.com/) is a utility for securely storing and accessing encrypted AWS credentials for use in development environments.
 This tool makes it extremely easy to work with IAM assumed roles across multiple AWS organizations.

 {{% dialog type="info" icon="fa-info-circle" title="Info" %}}
 `aws-vault` has no relationship to the HashiCorp Vault.